VemundFredriksen/LungTumorMask/training/README.md

 Requires python >= 3.6

 Install python dependencies with pip.
-The requirements file is located in */Resources/*
+The requirements file is located in `/Resources/`:
 ```
 pip install -r requirements.txt
 ```

 Build repository files as packages using setuptools.
-If you alter the code, remember to run the setup again.
+If you alter the code, remember to run the setup again:
 ```
-python setupy.py install
+python setup.py install
 ```

 ## Usage